Last Updated on Samuel Franklinby

 In addition to the core build I’ll cover some general tips on maximising your role as the driller to take you from beginner to your first Deep Rock Galactic promotion and how to mix and match the best options to ultimately create the ideal driller build for your gameplay style.

 Like many of the classes in Deep Rock Galactic the name speaks for itself when it comes to the driller with your primary goal to drill out paths for your allies to the map objective.
 When you aren’t creating pathways through the terrain though the driller is a capable fighter alongside the gunner and has fantastic damage and even crowd control depending on your selection of weapons with your perk choice often enhancing these strengths.
 The driller is a great master of all mechanics class in the Deep Rock Galactic universe that wants to stay in range of this teammates to protect them and make their lives easier.

-You’ll see this reflected in the heavy flamethrower, cryo and sludge options that are paired with weaker secondary weapons for backup damage.
+You’ll see this reflected in the heavy flamethrower, cryo and sludge options that are paired with weaker secondary weapons for backup damage and additional range.
 For utility the driller comes equipped with the powerful satchel charge that can be placed in strategic locations to be later detonated to damage bugs or simply to clear terrain.
 Your class utility skill is similarly focused with your large reinforced power drills capable of being a melee weapon if required but are intended for team mobility with cave drilling.
 The drills are vastly more effective at terrain destruction than your pickaxe although cannot be used for mineral mining.

 Driller Specific Tips